 Hannah Arendt, On Violence

 COURSE FEE (if applicable) & BRIEF DESCRIPTION OF HOW FEES WILL BE USED

 A final research project involving the writing of a policy paper; a series of short homework assignments; active participation in seminar sessions, including the election project; attendance at Legacy lectures, as stipulated by Honors College policy

 ABOUT THE INSTRUCTOR

 After receiving degrees in Russian from Trinity University and the University of Kansas, Renée Faubion earned a second M.A. and a Ph.D. in English at UNM.
-She has published articles on H.D. and Tim O’Brien and has won four awards for excellence in teaching.
+She has published on H.D. and Tim O’Brien and has won four awards for excellence in teaching.